Clicky

 Sample Submission Requirements:

 Modification or conjugation of whole immunoglobulin fraction, secondary antibodies, polyclonal and monoclonal antibodies should be affinity purified prior to undergoing bioconjugation to prevent nonspecific interaction.
-Bio-Synthesis also assist in providing affinity chromatography services using the corresponding immobilized antigen or immunoglobulin binding protein (e.g. protein A may be employed.)
+Bio-Synthesis also assists in providing affinity chromatography services using the corresponding immobilized antigen or immunoglobulin binding protein (e.g. protein A may be employed.)
 Client must supply Bio-Synthesis an antibody quality check documentation.

 Antibody Bioconjugation Service Descriptions